selwynpolit/d9book/book/nodes-and-fields.md

   }
 ```

-And from <https://drupal.stackexchange.com/questions/145823/how-do-i-get-the-current-node-id> when you are using or creating a custom block then you have to follow this code to get current node id.
+And from <https://drupal.stackexchange.com/questions/145823/how-do-i-get-the-current-node-id> when you are using or creating a custom block, then you have to follow this code to get the current node id.
 Not sure if it is correct

 ```php
 use Drupal\Core\Cache\Cache;